- About Us

 Wau-Ke-Na, William Erby Smith Preserve

-Wau-Ke-Na is a special place for wildlife, and SWMLC plans to maintain the natural areas and expand them.
-In the coming year, SWMLC will evaluate how to build upon Mr. Smith's efforts to create wildlife habitat in the southern tract.
-On the northern tract, efforts are already underway to enhance and expand the beech-maple forest by transitioning the pine plantations to hardwoods, providing better food and shelter for wildlife.
+Wau-Ke-Na is a special place for wildlife.
+Building on Mr. Smith's efforts, SWMLC continues to create wildlife habitat in the southern tract.
+On the northern tract, efforts are underway to enhance and expand the beech-maple forest by transitioning the pine plantations to hardwoods, providing better food and shelter for wildlife.

 To read the executive summary of our master plan for Wau-Ke-Na, click here.